-Choreographers Karl Jay-Lewin, Matthew Bourne & More Highlight Traverse Theatre Dance Festival, Now thru Nov 9
+Choreographers Karl Jay-Lewin, Matthew Bourne and More Highlight Traverse Theatre Dance Festival, Nov 5-9

 plan B return to the Traverse after the hugely successful Shoogle Project in 2011, with a piece that couldn't be more different - More Sky Than We Need is a reflective, serene meditation on how the forces of nature affect us (5 Nov).